Tropical Cyclone Wind Signals: Current version (2022–onwards)

 PAGASA, thus, amended the TCWS by adjusting the wind intensity ranges per signal level based on the Beaufort wind force scale, which empirically assigns a number from 0 to 12 to measure wind speed.
 As a result, the wind intensity ranges in the modified TCWS parallels that of the revised tropical cyclone intensity scale, i.e. each signal level in the modified TCWS is associated with each tropical cyclone category (TCWS #1 corresponding to tropical depression, TCWS #2 for tropical storm, and so on).
-This March 2022 update of the tropical cyclone intensity scale and TCWS is the version that is currently being implemented in the Philippines.
+This March 2022 update of the tropical cyclone intensity scale and TCWS is the version currently implemented in the Philippines.